-The initial metadata sources for this report were stored at WRCC.
+The metadata sources for this report were stored at WRCC.
 This regional climate center (RCC) acts as a working repository of many western climate records, including the main networks outlined in this section.
 Live and periodic ingests from all major national and western weather/climate networks are maintained at WRCC.
 These networks include the COOP network, the Surface Airways Observation Network (SAO) jointly operated by NOAA and the Federal Aviation Administration (FAA), the NOAA upper-air observation network, NOAA data buoys, the RAWS network, the SNOTEL network, and various smaller networks.
 The WRCC is expanding its capability to ingest information from other networks as resources permit and usefulness dictates.
 This center has relied heavily on historic archives (in many cases supplemented with live ingests) to assess the quantity (not necessarily quality) of data available for NPS I&M network applications.

-This report has relied primarily on metadata stored in the Applied Climate Information System (ACIS), a joint effort among RCCs and other NOAA entities.
-Metadata for GRYN weather/climate stations identified from the ACIS database are available in file "GRYN_from_ACIS.tar.gz" (see Appendix G).
-Historic metadata pertaining to major climateand weather-observing systems in the U.S. are stored in ACIS where metadata are linked to the observed data.
+The primary source of metadata at WRCC is the Applied Climate Information System (ACIS), a joint effort among RCCs and other NOAA entities.
+Metadata for UCBN weather/climate stations identified from the ACIS database are available in file "UCBN\from\ACIS.tar.gz" (see Appendix G).
+Historic metadata pertaining to major climate- and weather-observing systems in the United States are stored in ACIS where metadata are linked to the observed data.
 A distributed system, ACIS is synchronized among the RCCs.
 Mainstream software is utilized, including Postgress, PythonTM, and JavaTM programming languages; CORBA®-compliant network software; and industry-standard, nonproprietary hardware and software.
 Metadata and data for all major national climate and weather networks have been entered into the ACIS database.
 The available metadata from many smaller networks also have been entered but in most cases the data from these smaller networks have not yet been entered.
 Data sets are in the NetCDF (Network Common Data Form) format, but the design allows for integration with legacy systems, including non-NetCDF files (used at WRCC) and additional metadata (added for this project).
 The ACIS also supports a suite of products to visualize or summarize data from these data sets.
 National climate-monitoring maps are updated daily using the ACIS data feed.
-The developmental phases of ACIS have utilized metadata supplied by the NCDC and NWS with many tens of thousands of entries, screened as well as possible for duplications, mistakes, and omissions.